yangxvlin/comp90025-pmc-notes/README.md

   - f = fraction of this time that cannot be parallelized
   - predict the maximum achievable speedup for a given program
 - Gustafson's Law: S(p) = (s + p \* r) / (s + r)
+  - s + p \* r: the execution time for a single processor
   - let s + r = 1 then S(p) = p + (1 - p) \* s
   - s = the time of sequential part in the code
   - r = the time of parallel part in the code = 代码里的并行代码的时间